Best Hammock Underquilts – A Buying Guide

 - Long-lasting, sturdy waterproof coating ideal for all types of weather

-- It does a decent job at preserving the heat
+- It does a decent job at preserving the heat and keeping you warm

 - Practical, efficient design